Final report for FNE24-078

 - Great white: 4 grams

-- Mikro-root: 4 grams
+- Mikro-Root: 4 grams

-- Mikro-myco: 4 grams
+- Mikro-Myco: 4 grams

 - Plant thrive: 4 grams

-- Pea shoots soaked
+- Pea shoots were soaked (to induce germination)

-- Pea shoots covered with non-treated Pro-Mix
+- Pea shoots were then covered with fresh untreated Pro-Mix

 10/21/24